 Trigger Point Self Treatment For Hip, Buttock, and Leg Pain Due To Gluteus Minimus Muscle

 Do you know that muscle ‘knots’ in the gluteus minimus muscles can cause pain throughout the hips, buttocks, legs and low back?

-If you are interest in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+If you are interested in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
 If you suffer from unresolved back, hip, buttock and leg pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 Relieving trigger points in the glute muscles have helped many people reduce or even resolve their low back, buttock, and hip pain issues.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.